Finland: Civil war and early independence

-After the 1917 February Revolution, the position of Finland as part of the Russian Empire was questioned, mainly by Social Democrats.
-The Parliament, controlled by social democrats, passed the so-called Power Act to give the highest authority to the Parliament.
-This was rejected by the Russian Provisional Government which decided to dissolve the Parliament.
-New elections were conducted, in which right-wing parties won with a slim majority.
-Some social democrats refused to accept the result and still claimed that the dissolution of the parliament (and thus the ensuing elections) were extralegal.
-The two nearly equally powerful political blocs, the right-wing parties, and the social-democratic party were highly antagonized.
+After the February Revolution of 1917, Finland's position as a Grand Duchy under the rule of the Russian Empire was questioned.
+The Finnish parliament, controlled by the Social Democrats, passed the so-called Power Act to give the parliament supreme authority.
+This was rejected by the Russian Provisional Government, which decided to dissolve the parliament.
+New elections were held in which the right-wing parties won by a small majority.
+Some social democrats refused to accept the result, claiming that the dissolution of parliament and the subsequent elections were extra-legal.
+The two almost equally powerful political blocs, the right-wing parties and the Social Democratic Party, were deeply divided.

-The October Revolution in Russia changed the geopolitical situation once more.
-Suddenly, the right-wing parties in Finland started to reconsider their decision to block the transfer of the highest executive power from the Russian government to Finland, as the Bolsheviks took power in Russia.
-Rather than acknowledge the authority of the Power Act of a few months earlier, the right-wing government, led by Prime Minister P. E. Svinhufvud, presented Declaration of Independence on 4 December 1917, which was officially approved on 6 December, by the Finnish Parliament.
-The Russian Soviet Federative Socialist Republic (RSFSR), led by Vladimir Lenin, recognized independence on 4 January 1918.
+The October Revolution in Russia changed the geopolitical situation once again.
+Suddenly the right-wing parties in Finland began to reconsider their decision to block the transfer of supreme executive power from the Russian government to Finland when the Bolsheviks came to power in Russia.
+The right-wing government, led by Prime Minister P. E. Svinhufvud, presented the Declaration of Independence on 4 December 1917, which was officially approved by the Finnish Parliament on 6 December.
+The Russian Soviet Federative Socialist Republic (RSFSR), led by Vladimir Lenin was the first country to recognise Finland's independence on 4 January 1918.